Goals for the graduate student

 The French Graduate Studies Committee serves as Advisory Committee for students whose thesis proposal has not yet been accepted.

 The Advisory Committee normally meets with the student once a year (except where a defence is imminent) to discuss the year’s work and either approves the student’s progress or offers suggestions for improvement, or may recommend changes to the direction of thesis research.
-Before the meeting, the student must submit an annual report on progress in the program, both a paper copy and an e-mail text, to his/her supervisor, who then forwards it to the French Graduate Chair.
+Before the meeting, the student must submit an annual report on progress in the program, both a paper copy and an e-mail text, to their supervisor, who then forwards it to the French Graduate Chair.

 The French Graduate Chair reports annually to the College of Graduate and Postdoctoral Studies about the progress of each student in the program.
 A report indicating unsatisfactory progress is referred for further action to the appropriate committee at the College.